mobiusml/aana_sdk/README.md

 2. Install additional libraries.

-You should install [PyTorch](https://pytorch.org/get-started/locally/) version >=2.1 appropriate for your system.
+For optimal performance install [PyTorch](https://pytorch.org/get-started/locally/) version >=2.1 appropriate for your system.
 You can continue directly to the next step, but it will install a default version that may not make optimal use of your system's resources, for example, a GPU or even some SIMD operations.
 Therefore we recommend choosing your PyTorch package carefully and installing it manually.

 Some models use Flash Attention.
 Install Flash Attention library for better performance.
 See [flash attention installation instructions](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features) for more details and supported GPUs.